ppy/osu-wiki/news/2024/2024-12-21-new-featured-artist-anamanaguchi.md

 date: 2024-12-21 20:00:00 +0000
 ---

-**Anamanaguchi** rounds out the year as the final Featured Artist of 2024!
+**Anamanaguchi** rounds out the year as our final Featured Artist of 2024!

 ![](https://assets.ppy.sh/artists/xxx/header.jpg)

 For two decades and counting, **Anamanaguchi** has been the powerhouse behind combined chiptune/bitpop and traditional pop/rock music.
-From their own original releases to the soundtrack for multiple iterations of *Scott Pilgrim vs. the World*, **Anamanaguchi** has made an unforgettable name for themselves in all kinds of aural circles (...the most important of those being osu!, of course).
+From their own original releases to the soundtrack for multiple adaptations of *Scott Pilgrim vs. the World*, **Anamanaguchi** has made an unforgettable name for themselves in all kinds of aural circles (...the most important of those being osu!, of course).

-Through old-school mapper [Sushi](https://osu.ppy.sh/users/43108), **Anamanaguchi** made their first circle-paired appearance through [Helix Nebula](https://osu.ppy.sh/beatmapsets/10517) in 2009.
-What followed was an onslaught of maps year after year, highlighting the band's massive discography through beatmaps like [Blackout City](https://osu.ppy.sh/beatmapsets/67226) from *Dawn Metropolis* [SPF 420](https://osu.ppy.sh/beatmapsets/109024) from *Endless Fantasy*, and most recently [Miku](https://osu.ppy.sh/beatmapsets/1839623), which reached the Ranked category only last year.
+Through old-school mapper [Sushi](https://osu.ppy.sh/users/43108), **Anamanaguchi** made their first circle-paired appearance via [Helix Nebula](https://osu.ppy.sh/beatmapsets/10517) in 2009.
+What followed was an onslaught of maps year after year, highlighting the band's massive discography with beatmaps like [Blackout City](https://osu.ppy.sh/beatmapsets/67226) from *Dawn Metropolis*, [SPF 420](https://osu.ppy.sh/beatmapsets/109024) from *Endless Fantasy*, and most recently [Miku](https://osu.ppy.sh/beatmapsets/1839623), which reached the Ranked category only last year.

 Enough words.
 There are **9** tracks on [**Anamanaguchi**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/454), each of whose greatness speaks for itself.